Friday, September 5, 2025

 What I Learned

-The constraint of meeting WCAG ratios forced better color choices that worked for everyone.
+Accessibility drives better design.
+The constraint placed by meeting WCAG ratios forced me to think about and use better color choices that worked for everyone.

 Next Steps